Virginia Gazette (Clarkson & Davis), 18 December 1779

 Detail of page one of the Virginia Gazette (Clarkson & Davis) for December 18, 1779.

 A statute reorganizing the College of William & Mary at a meeting of the Board of Visitors on December 4th was first reported in the Virginia Gazette on December 18th, 1779.[1]
 Six professorships were established: Law and Police, Anatomy and Medicine, Natural Philosophy and Mathematics, Moral Philosophy and the Fine Arts, Modern Languages, and the master of the Indian School, the Brafferton.
-The faculty members were named later, in January, 1780.[2]
+The faculty members were named publicly on January 1st, 1780.[2]

 The statute established tuition at "one thousand pounds of tobacco" for each faculty member attended, and formally discontinues the old Grammar School on the premises.
 The Board also allowed for the continued purchasing and hiring (and hiring out) of enslaved labor by the College, to work in the kitchen and garden, and for cleaning the College buildings.